TheD3adline/PrimesAlgorithm-java/README.md

-# CB-PrimesAlgorithm-7-9-22
+# PrimesAlgorithm-java

-Little practice to search for the first 50 natural prime numbers and print them into a .txt file on the desktop
+Little practice to search for the first 50 natural prime numbers and print them into a .txt file in output folder